Information for Alumni

 What about transportation, remuneration and confidentiality?

 Students are responsible for their own transportation.
 They do not receive academic credit or pay.

 Students may be required to sign a confidentiality document stating that they agree to not use or disclose any information that they are exposed to during this externship.
 This agreement is to emphasize the importance of nondisclosure of information to which they might be exposed and to ensure that they understand the sensitivity of this information.

 If you are interested in being a sponsor, please complete the online application or send an email to the Liberal Arts to Careers Externship Coordinator, Wendy Neuberger ’81, MBA ’84 at: firstname.lastname@example.org .

-Liberal Arts to Careers Externship is co-sponsored by the Division of Student Affairs, Harpur College of Arts and Science, the Career Development Center and Binghamton University Alumni Association.
+Liberal Arts to Careers Externship is co-sponsored by the Division of Student Affairs, Harpur College of Arts and Science, the Fleishman Center for Career and Professional Development and Binghamton University Alumni Association.